 And in 2020, the pandemic had far more influence on the stock market and the economy than the president or indeed any other factor.

 Finally, remember that public policies are established by gaggles of people in a (sometimes forced) team effort.
 So no president or any one person can shoulder all the responsibility or glory that may result from them.
 That is the hallmark of our systems of democracy.

 The president sets the tone of the country in many ways.
 Sentiment can push stocks up and down as much as corporate earnings and other fundamentals — for better or worse.

 Still, no sitting president has changed the long-term trajectory of stocks, which, so far, has been up.
 Back to the numbers: Of those four presidents that presided over periods of loss for the stock market, the S&P 500's declines ranged from down 0.7% for Carter to more than 82% down for Hoover, the Macrotrends figures show.

 Otherwise, stocks have risen enormously.
 And of the six best presidents for the S&P 500 since the 1930s, it's been an equal split between Republicans and Democrats.
 Coolidge, a Republican, saw the S&P 500's biggest surge, at more than 230%.
 Presidents Obama, Clinton, Ronald Reagan, Dwight Eisenhower, and Franklin Roosevelt all presided over periods when the S&P 500 rose at least 120%.

 Whether the market ends higher or lower on a particular president's watch may have less to do with his or her politics than what's happening in the broader economy.
-With another presidential election happening this year, experts say you can expect more market turbulence in the months leading up to November.

 Rather than making major changes to your portfolio based on your political preferences, make sure your portfolio is well diversified.
 In addition to a mix of stocks in various industries, investing in bonds can help balance out your risk.